TUW-GEO/ascat/README.rst

 Installation
 ============

 The packages you have to install depend on the features you want to use.
-The H SAF soil moisture NRT products are disseminated in BUFR (H16, H103, H101, H102, H08) or GRIB (H14) format.
-So to read them you will have to install the appropriate packages which will be explained shortly.
+The H SAF soil moisture products are disseminated in BUFR, NetCDF or GRIB format.
+In order to read them you will have to install the appropriate packages which will be explained shortly.
 Unfortunately neither BUFR nor GRIB readers work on Windows so if you need these formats then Linux or OS X are your only options.

 For installation we recommend `Miniconda <http://conda.pydata.org/miniconda.html>`_.
 So please install it according to the official installation instructions.
 As soon as you have the ``conda`` command in your shell you can continue.